lorimccaskill/airport-exercise/README.md

 * z_originalFiles contains the documents provided for the design/code test.
 * README.txt (found in z_originalFiles) includes full instructions for the test.

-You can see the project in action [here](http://fewwords.org/testing/airportExercise/index.html).